Trahloc/midi-qol/README.md

 <a href="https://discord.gg/Xd4NEvw5d7"><img src="https://img.shields.io/discord/915186263609454632?logo=discord" alt="chat on Discord"></a>

+**Midi-qol** is a module designed to help automate various parts of your game, specifically rolling attacks/casting spells and applying damage/effects.

+It has LOTS of configuration options which can be daunting.

 ## Available versions

 - MidiQOL v11.4.48 is compatible with Foundry v12 (all the way to .331) and dnd5e v3.2.9.